 Whether the kid did or not, I don’t know.
 But visiting my dad some time later he admitted that after all he liked his fancy new electric typewriter.

-“Good dad, but remember it’s not just a typewriter, it’s a word processor.
+“Good dad, but of course it’s not just an electric typewriter, it’s a word processor.
 And you must admit that being able to edit and save your memoirs is great!”, I said.

 “You mean I can edit and save?” he said.